 Bird photography might be considered a more niche genre, but it has a dedicated community of shooters and provides the nature lovers among us with so many shooting opportunities.
 Bird species come in all shapes, sizes and colors, and display such a wide array of behaviors to capture – and they can be seen around the world.

 Although we've said before that great wildlife photography doesn't need the latest kit (opens in new tab), bird photography can still get pretty expensive.
 For stunning results you'll need one of the best lenses for bird photography (opens in new tab), likely a long telephoto lens with a fast maximum aperture.
+I recently went hands on with the Fujifilm Fujinon XF150-600mm F5.6-8 R LM OIS WR0 (opens in new tab) and can see it being an amazingly compact birding lens.

 Full-frame or cropped sensor?